jordanyaker/spark-zeppelin/README.md

 # Zeppelin + Spark
 This is an orchestrated set of Docker and Docker Compose files that will allow for local experimentation with Zeppelin and Spark.
+This example was created to support work with the Hortonworks tutorial from https://hortonworks.com/tutorial/learning-spark-sql-with-zeppelin/.

 #Prerequisites
 Before running this example, you need to be sure that Docker has been allocated enough resources on your machine.
 At a minimum, you will need to allocate 8Gb (16Gb is preferred) of memory to your docker host.